[This captures the heart of the

 same players, of course.
 For added interest, perhaps the second

 team can consist of a few hold-overs from the first team.
-As you
+As

 can see, using this technique repeatedly will result in a "stable"